eerinessofsilence/eerinessofsilence/README.md

 # 👋 About Me

-I'm a Junior Python Back-End Developer passionate about building clean, scalable, and efficient web applications.
-I enjoy working with Django and PostgreSQL, creating REST APIs and integrating front-end technologies like HTML, CSS, JavaScript, and Bootstrap to deliver seamless user experiences.

-Always eager to learn new tools and improve my skills by working on real-world projects.
+I'm a backend developer with a focus on writing clean, efficient, and scalable applications using Rust, Python, and Java.
+I have solid experience with Django, PostgreSQL, and Redis, and I enjoy building robust RESTful APIs and integrating services using Docker.
+While backend is my main domain, I’m comfortable working across the stack, using HTML, CSS, and JavaScript when needed.

+Always learning, always building — I like working on real-world problems, exploring modern tools, and pushing code that matters.

 ---